CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### QA
 Our test makes sure the user matches an actual student enrolled in Allen ISD by confirming their student ID and has their account links correctly.

-Our test succeeds if the Eagle Engagement points are added to the correct person, return an error message if the user doesn’t exist and fail if the points are added to the wrong person or accept the person when their name doesn’t exist in the school database.
+Success: The Eagle Engagement points are added to the correct person, return an error message if the user doesn’t exist

+Fail:the points are added to the wrong person or accept the person when their name doesn’t exist in the school database.

 ## See Class Difficulties
 ### Functionality
 This feature will allow the user to see student feedback on how difficult the class was for them as well as the average grade for the class in the previous year.
 This will allow the students to get a more accurate read of what the class is about and how difficult the class will expect to be for them.
 There is going to be an option from choosing the class that allows the user to see the student feedback and average grade.
 ### Design
 To implement this feature, we would first need to gather data from student surverys and get the average grade of the class from administrators and staff.
 Then we can just display the information when the user clicks the option to view the information.
 ### QA
 Manually check the given data of difficulty from surveys of students and that of every course on the application to ensure the two match up.

-If it does not match up, then the test fails.
+Success: The two result match up.

+Fail: The two result doesn't match up.

 ## Assign Classes an Arena Scheduling Priority Score
 ### Functionality